 We aim to make an important contribution in the education of all pupils in order to make an effective transition from school to adulthood and employment.
-Our school website will showcase the opportunities provided for our students and used as a teaching tool in the classroom.
+Our school website and social media page will showcase the opportunities provided for our students and used as a teaching tool in the classroom.